WHops/NAHRwhals/README.md

-# Test & Example runs (runtime: <1 min)
+# Test & Example runs

-To confirm that NAHRwhals has been correctly installed, run a testrun inside R which will produce output files and plots in the `./res` folder:
+To confirm that NAHRwhals has been correctly installed, run a testrun inside R which will produce output files and plots in the `./res` folder.
+This should take around 1 minute.

 ```
 R
 > library(nahrwhals)
 > nahrwhals(testrun_std=T)
 ```